oslabs-beta/GatsbyHub/README.md

 # Installation

 ⚠️ Warning: This is beta software, which means there may still be bugs.
 Please [report bugs and share your feedback](https://github.com/oslabs-beta/GatsbyHub/issues).
+Currently GatsbyHub is only compatible with npm which affects how plugins, themes, and gatsby-cli are installed.

 GatsbyHub is available to install in [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=GatsbyHub.gatsbyhub).